rosberry/rauther/README.md

 }
 ```

 Each needs its own interface.
-You can implicate from one to all.
-The interfaces used include the corresponding modules in rauther.
+You can implement any number of them.
+The implementation of these interfaces, as well as other things, allows you to connect special modules.
+See the description of "Modules".

 Also `AuthableUser` modules make use additional interfaces.